History of the Tritton Copper Operations

 Tritton reached 10 years of production in 2015 with significant Mineral Resource remaining.
 As at 30th June 2017, the combined Measured, Indicated and Inferred Tritton Mineral Resource Estimate is 9.4 million tonne at 1.5% Cu for 140 thousand tonne of copper metal.
 Find out more

 Brownfields exploration at the Tritton deposit has identified a number of opportunities to extend the life of this operation, including extensions to the orebody, which remains open at depth.
 An 864 metre, 5 metre diameter ventilation shaft was commissioned at the mine in September 2017.
 This essential infrastructure ensures that production at Tritton can be maintained at more than one million tonnes per year as mining moves deeper.

 Murrawombie Underground Mine

 The Murrawombie deposit is located in the southern area of the Girilambone Complex.
-The deposit is the largest concentration of copper metal outside the Tritton deposit, with 110 thousand tonne of contained copper 8 Million tonnes at 1.4% copper (as at 30 June 2016).
+The deposit is the largest concentration of copper metal outside the Tritton deposit, with 100 thousand tonne of contained copper (6.6 Million tonnes at 1.5% copper as at 30 June 2017).

 Murrawombie was mined in the 1990s as an open pit to access the oxide portion of the deposit for heap leach processing.
-However the sulphide portion of the deposit was not mined due to its unsuitability for heap leaching.
+However the sulphide portion of the deposit was not mined at tht time due to its unsuitability for heap leaching.

-The production from Murrawombie mine has replaced the production from the Larsens and North East mines, concluded in July 2016, production rates of up to 650,00 tonne per year are planned.
+The production from Murrawombie mine has replaced the production from the Larsens and North East mines, concluded in July 2016, with planned production rates of up to 650,000 tonnes per year.

 Stope backfill will use the crushed rock on the Murrawombie heap leach pads, helping with closure of the pad.
 Find out more